STHossain/open-fp/open-fp/data/index.md

 permalink: /data/
 ---

 On this page you can download all submitted projections.
 Currently, all forecasts are included in one data set.
 You can download it in various formats (selective download is on our road-map).
+The script for gathering the forecasts from external sources can be found [here](https://github.com/onnokleen/open-fp).

 <!--IDEA: Insert Shiny app for download, so that everyone gets the newest version for his  (maybe not such a good idea - links are not accessible via https).-->